 6. Project and task management

 Managing remote project teams can be a challenging task.
-Companies should select project management software that all team members can access.
+When choosing project management software, companies should select tools that are intuitive and easy for everyone to use.
 This helps ensure that everyone is working towards the set goal and clears any misunderstandings that may arise.

 Your aim is to set expectations and avoid failures.
 When possible, stick to a single project management tool across your organization.
 That way, you can pay for training for leads and set company-wide policies for projects and tasks.
-These options make it easy for managers to report to leadership about successes and growth, giving everyone credit for their hard work.
+These project management tools make it easy for managers to report to leadership about successes and growth, giving everyone credit for their hard work.

 7. Career growth